abhayJoshi1832/login-flow-react/README.md

 1. Indicators auto-populate as per the number of pages
 2. Changes color to show progress
-3. Go to previous step with click
-4. Only completed steps are clickable to go back in steps
+4. Completed steps are clickable to go back to those steps
 5. Clickable objects show link pointer on hover

 **Made using only `HTML & CSS`**